vlfeat/matconvnet/doc/site/docs/index.md

 efficient, and can run and learn state-of-the-art CNNs.
 Several example CNNs are included to classify and encode images.

+> **New:** 1.0-beta10 establishes feature parity between platforms,
+> removes some dependencies on third-party image libraries.
+>
 > **New:** We have added [cuDNN](install.md#cudnn) support in
 > 1.0-beta9.
 This may have significant benefit in speed and memory
 > consupmtion.